SGLang Native APIs#

 tokenizer = AutoTokenizer.from_pretrained("Skywork/Skywork-Reward-Llama-3.1-8B-v0.2")

-prompts = tokenizer.apply_chat_template(CONVS, tokenize=False)
+prompts = tokenizer.apply_chat_template(CONVS, tokenize=False, return_dict=False)

 url = f"http://localhost:{port}/classify"